-- links to sub-trees - by-pass branches - symbolic definition of outcomes: typically outcomes are defined as either 0 (upper branch) or 1 (lower branch).
-If instead the ET uses the success/failure labels, then they are converted into 0/1 labels - symbolic/numerical definition of sequences: if the ET contains a symbolic sequence then a .xml file is generated.
+- links to sub-trees Note: If the ET is split in two or more ETs (and thus one file for each ET), then it is only required to list all files in the Step.
+RAVEN automatically detect links among ETs and merge all of them into a single PointSet. - by-pass branches - symbolic definition of outcomes: typically outcomes are defined as either 0 (upper branch) or 1 (lower branch).
+If instead the ET uses the success/failure labels, then they are converted into 0/1 labels Note: If the branching condition is not binary or success/failure, then the ET Importer Post-Processor just follows the numerical value of the <state> attribute of the <<path>>> node in the ET OpenPSA file.

+• symbolic/numerical definition of sequences: if the ET contains a symbolic sequence then a .xml file is generated.
 This file contains the mapping between the sequences defined in the ET and the numerical IDs created by RAVEN.
 The file name is the concatenation of the ET name and "mapping".
 As an example the file "eventTree_mapping.xml" generated by RAVEN: